Opened on the Caledonian Railway.

 The goods yard was on the west side, approached from the north.
 It was north of the platform.
 A long pair of sidings were on the east side, reached by reversal from the station.

 The signal box was replaced in 1942, the new brick built box being north of the northbound platform (the original was at the north end of the platform).
 The older one was topped with a finial.

 The goods yard and sidings were converted into passing loops on either side of the line.
-The signal box was closed in 1973, replaced by the Motherwell Signalling Centre.
+The box took over Lamington box in 1972.
+It in turn was closed in 1973, replaced by the Motherwell Signalling Centre.